Alternative Grading Strategies

 Learning Objectives

-- Describe the benefits of employing alternative grading strategies for instructors and students.
+- Summarize the benefits of employing alternative grading strategies for instructors and students.

 - Apply an alternative grading strategy to a current course or assignment.